 Associative Remote Viewing pioneer Stephen Schwartz observed the failure of practitioners of this technology to succeed in the long term.
 In his book, Opening To The Infinite, Schwartz writes about the existence of the phenomenon saying, “looking back over the years, my sense of ARV [Associative Remote Viewing] is that it is a very useful protocol for 'one-off' projects.”
 [SCHWARTZ, 2007].
 Writing further on the subject of associative remote viewing in 2009, Schwartz admonished, “I would not recommend that you spend your time doing this.
 ARV is quite good at 'one-off' events, but not very good for long term activity.”
 [FINERMINDS.COM 2009; RETRIEVED 8/13/16].

 IN 2004, I BEGAN PRACTICING, researching and developing Remote Viewing and Associative Remote Viewing technology, confident I could both improve the Remote Viewing technology and get the Associative Remote Viewing Technology to work in the long run.
 Rather quickly, however, I focused almost solely on Associative Remote Viewing, specifically attracted to its precisely measurable and indisputable 'Hit' or 'Miss' results.

 In Associative Remote Viewing, a Hit is a prediction that exactly matches the actual outcome of the predicted event.
 For example, Team X was predicted to win the game and Team X did win the game.
-A Miss is a prediction that did not match the actual outcome of the predicted event.
-For example, Team X was predicted to win the game and Team X did not win the game.
+A Miss is a prediction that did not match the actual outcome of the predicted event - Team X was predicted to win the game and Team X did not win the game.